 .
 However, in the 2005 Children in Need

-special, the Doctor specifically states that he cannot "change back" into his previous incarnation, and all three of the new incarnations have shown unfamiliarity with their new appearance after regenerating.
+special, the Doctor specifically states that he cannot "change back" into his previous incarnation, and all four of his new incarnations have shown unfamiliarity with their new appearance after regenerating.

 The regeneration concept has been used for numerous plot devices.
 In The Christmas Invasion

 , the Doctor loses his hand in a sword fight with the Sycorax leader, but miraculously grows a replacement hand, explaining that he is able to use the remaining energy from his regeneration to do this, as he is still within the first 36 hours of his regeneration cycle.